-2.11.1 Android
+2.10 Reticulum on Android

 Reticulum can be used on Android in different ways.
 The easiest way to get started is using an app like Sideband.

 For more control and features, you can use Reticulum and related programs via the Termux app, at the time of writing available on F-droid.